 JWatcher is a powerful tool for the quantitative analysis of behavior.
 It can be used to address any theoretical problem that requires a complex sequence of actions to be scored by a human observer.
 JWatcher is written in Java[TM] and is hence not dependent on a particular operating system.
-It will run on almost any microcomputer capable of providing a Java Virtual Machine[TM] and has been tested on both Windows[TM] and Macintosh[TM] systems.
-The legacy version (version 0.9) works on older systems (Macintosh OS-9 and Windows-98), while the Version 1.0 works well on Macintosh OS-X and Windows XP systems.
-JWatcher Video works best on Windows XP systems and has reduced functionality running in Macintosh OS-X. JWatcher-Palm can be used to acquire data on a Palm OS[TM] equipped device and analyze it on your main computer.
+It will run on almost any microcomputer capable of providing a Java Virtual Machine[TM].
+We have a number of versions that we distribute at this site.

 JWatcher was designed to be used in association with common word processing, spreadsheet, and graphics software.
 It produces simple output files that can readily be imported by such programs.
 We have concentrated on developing new scoring and analysis algorithms, rather than duplicating functions in existing software.